Field-theoretical approach to open quantum systems and the Lindblad equation: Master equation

 \section{Master equation}

 The Dyson equation (\ref{Dyson-Eq}) for $T(t,t')$ is a crucial results ensuring that secular effects are properly included.
-In a condensed matter context the irreducible kernel $K(t,t')$ serves as a self energy or mass operator \cite{Abrikosov65,Mahan90,Bruus04}.
+In a condensed-matter context, the irreducible kernel $K(t,t')$ serves as a self-energy or mass operator \cite{Abrikosov65,Mahan90,Bruus04}.
 Schematically (\ref{Dyson-Eq}) has the form $T=T^0+T^0KT$.
 Inserted in (\ref{Trans-Mat}), $\rho_S=T\rho_S(t_i)$, we have $\rho_S=T^0\rho_S(t_i) +T^0KT\rho_S(t_i)$ or $\rho_S=T^0\rho_S(t_i) +T^0K\rho_S$.
-We thus obtain the following general inhomogeneous integral equation for the reduced density operator $\rho_S(t)$
+We thus obtain the following general inhomogeneous integral equation for the reduced density operator $\rho_S(t)$:

+The integral equation (\ref{Integral-Equation}) represents an integrated form of the master equation and depends on the initial condition $\rho_S(t_i)$.